Explore the University of Illinois Campus in Champaign-Urbana

 The lights are flashing red, there are empty parking spaces, and it’s so quiet you can walk down the middle of the street without worry.

 OK, so we’re exaggerating (no one is advocating anyone walking in the streets).
 But there’s no doubt that this is the quiet season for the University of Illinois campus — not just the heart of Campustown, but all over the University of Illinois campus.
 And that means it’s a great time for the rest of Champaign-Urbana to visit our state’s flagship university, which just so happens to be in our backyard.

 (One warning: there’s a lot of construction on campus every summer, so beware that some areas are a little less accessible than usual.
+Some streets have been re-made into one-way in recent years.
 Also: some restaurants and other business adapt summer hours.
 When it doubt, call.)

 1) Thirteen Thursdays.
 This great event, which takes place every Thursday afternoon in the summer (between graduation and the beginning of the fall semester) has different themes and activities each week.
 Try new restaurants, do some shopping, park for free.
 And ….

 2) See a movie on the Quad.
 Each week, there are FREE movies to be seen on the Quad.
 Some of these movies are more family friendly than others.
 Check our calendar.

 3) Visit the Student Sustainable Farm Stand.
 On Thursdays — we’ve seen varying times; its Facebook page says 11 a.m.-4 p.m., while its website says noon-5 p.m. — the stand offers the produce is has grown on six acres in Urbana.
 Talk about fresh food.
 It doesn’t get better than this.